 online, options https://ditherit.com it is possible to choose from multiple palettes Sierra dither

-5/4/2019 Other than GIMP: after straightforward load, convert, save, with no other adjustments, images shown in approximate 150 pixels/sts in width, no significant change results with conversion to color B/W indexed
+5/4/2019 Other than GIMP: after straightforward load, convert, and save, with no other adjustments, images shown in approximately 150 pixels/sts in width, no significant change results with conversion to color B/W indexed

 online, default settings https://29a.ch/2016/08/04/ditherlicious-1-bit-image-dithering